ciscoheat/superforms-web/src/routes/concepts/enhance/+page.md

 <form method="POST" use:enhance>
 ```

+Now all form submissions will happen 100% on the client.

 The rest of the concepts section lists all the options for `superForm`, which can be added as a second parameter: